 The city of Illyon was neither clean nor comfortable.
-It was habitable, and that was more than could be said for all the other cities on the brink of industrialization, dirty and dingy and distended.
-Smoke from Illyon’s factories turned the sky a bleak gray, its lower neighborhoods reeked from a sewage system that didn’t fit the growing population, and its working class was the largest in Alfheim, but Illyon’s people were proud of their city and glad to live in it.
+It was habitable, and that was more than could be said for other cities on the brink of industrialization, dirty and dingy as they were.
+Smoke from Illyon’s factories turned its sky gray, its lower neighborhoods reeked from a sewage system that hadn’t adapted to the growing population, and its working class was the largest in Alfheim.
+Despite all this, Illyon’s people were proud of their city and glad to live in it.

-It was a small city, far removed from fashionable society, and Illyon’s people were left in a constant state of being less important than they believed themselves to be.
+It was a small city, far removed from fashionable society and any interesting goings-on, leaving Illyon’s people in a constant state of being less important than they believed themselves to be.

 Of course, if they’d known how important Illyon was about to become, perhaps they would have preferred it that way.

-To put it simply, Leandros was visiting Illyon because he couldn’t stand to be near his mother.
+Put simply, Leandros Nochdvor decided to visit Illyon because he couldn’t stand to be near his mother.

-Two days back, his uncle and cousin announced that they were leaving for Illyon on business, which would’ve left Leandros back home with only his mother for company.
-Without anyone to serve as a buffer between them, he would’ve had to take and endure every half-veiled insult, every criticism, every harsh word she had for him.
+Put a little more complexly, his uncle and cousin announced they were leaving for Illyon on business, and that would have left Leandros back home with only his mother for company.
+Without any buffer between them, Leandros would’ve had to take and endure every criticism, harsh word, and veiled insult she had for him.

+To Rheamarie’s credit, she did, a concerned wrinkle appearing between her brows as she looked around at the dark storefronts and grimy streets.
 They were passing through one of Illyon’s poorer neighborhoods on their way back to the city center.
-It was a new world for Rheamarie, and she was taking it the way anyone who’d been wealthy from birth might.
+It was a new world for Rheamarie, and she was taking it the way anyone who’d only ever known luxury might.

 Taurel, taurel, old stone and coral,